troysalt/troysalt.github.io/cv.md

 **Treasurer** - Geology Club, University of Delaware
 *Sept 2017 - May 2018*
-I managed the group’s finances and ensured surplus went to new gear for the club, which we will use during the 2018-2019 academic year.
+Managed the group’s finances and ensured surplus went to new gear for the club, which we utilized during the following academic year.

 **Environmentor** - University of Delaware, College of Earth, Ocean, and Environment
 *Sept 2016 - May 2019*
-I mentor a group of freshmen each year to help them transition to college life, access valuable resources, and for career advice.
+Montored a group of freshmen each year to help them transition to college life, access valuable resources, and for career advice.

 [Back to Top](#top)